 As an e-retailer, Customer lifetime value (CLV or CLTV) is a metric that should be driving how you develop your marketing strategy, allocate your resources and dedicate your time to your customers.
 Not familiar with CLV or CLTV?
 The many terms associated with it add to this critical metric's confusion; it’s also known as lifetime customer value (LCV) or lifetime value (LTV).
-If the above terms only bring up hazy memories or none at all, don’t despair; 95% of Shopify and Woocommerce retailers don’t measure it at all.
+If the above terms only bring up hazy memories or none at all, don’t despair; 95% of Shopify, Woocommerce, or BigCommerce retailers don’t measure it at all.
 So the sooner you start measuring, the sooner you can gain a competitive advantage.

 Use your online shop CLV to make better decisions

-Whether you’re creating a new advertising campaign, deciding how much of a discount you want to give a customer on their first purchase, or investing in your customer service, CLV helps you make better business decisions.
+Whether you’re creating a new advertising campaign, deciding how much of a discount you want to give a customer on their first purchase, or investing in your customer service, CLV is a key factor in keeping your ecommerce business alive.
 The 95% of retailers who make these decisions without considering CLV rely on intuition, guesswork, and testing until they settle on a number that works.
 Using CLV, they could know exactly how much a customer is worth, unlocking the possibility of precisely defining the success and failure of their cost per click and accurately judging where and how much resources should be allocated to a particular section of their business.

 A very French example of why a business owner should know their CLV